cucumber/cucumber-jvm/java/README.md

 ### Data Table Type

-Using a custom data table type will allow you to convert
+Using a custom data table type will allow you to convert a table declaring values for fields in an object to a List of that object.

+For example, a list of authors:

 ```feature
     Given a list of authors in a table